ibnuda/fpmortals/manuscript/complete.md

 A>     _  <- C.commit
 A>   } yield a1
 A> ~~~~~~~~
 A>
-A> Scala has a `Nothing` type which is the subtype of all other types.
-Thankfully, A> this code can not make it to runtime, as it would be impossible to call it, but A> it is a bad API since users need to remember to add type ascriptions.
-A>
 A> Scala mempunyai tipe `Nothing` yang merupakan subtipe dari semua tipe lainnya.
 A> Untungnya, kode ini bisa digunakan pada waktu-jalan, karena tidak mungkin memanggilnya.
 A> Selain itu, API ini merupakan API yang buruk karena pengguna harus mengingat A> untuk menambah tipe tambahan.
-A>
-A> Another approach would be to stop the compiler from inferring `Nothing`.
-Scalaz A> provides implicit evidence to assert that a type is not inferred as `Nothing` A> and we can use it instead:
 A>
 A> Pendekatan lain yang mungkin dilakukan adalah dengan memaksa kompilator untuk A> tidak menebak `Nothing`.
 Scalaz menyediakan bukti tersirat untuk memeriksa